Cooking, Sex, & Everything In Between

 “I want something to eat.
 And if there isn’t anything leftover when we’re finished, we’ll simply make more.”

-When words fail it is fingers and toes, breathlessness and beating hearts, inexhaustible passion and heat of the kitchen that reminds us why we stand so close to each other.
+When words fail it is fingers and toes, breath and heartbeats, inexhaustible passion and heat of the kitchen that reminds us why we stand so close to each other.
 Why we fall asleep intertwined, all knees and cheeks and sweet words left on the pillow.

 A recipe for candied orange peel